dataseyo/Zshif/index.md

 In  the future, I hope to work on:

 - making the notion of *robustness* more rigorous across the physical sciences, especially in QFT and stochastic/ensemble climate models.
 Building an analogy between robust entities/processes in biology and those in physics also appears potentially fruitful.
+- studying the relation between dualities (e.g., AdS/CFT) and the renormalization group (or other frameworks that QFT has borrowed from condensed matter physics).
+This would likely involve some talk of dualities in the context of the recent theoretical equivalence literature in philosophy.
 - making sense of what *an ontology indexed to scales* (or, per Ladyman, a *scale-relative ontology*) is supposed to mean, if there is sense to be made of it.
-- studying the behavior of laypeople and experts in discourse about some technical domain like climate science.
 - teasing out the physical significance of the large D limit of general relativity.

 A poster I presented at the PSA 2018: [Structural Realism](https://drive.google.com/file/d/15Sy7E3FPuADUNg7Ir8AZpS0IM2pwMSoo/view?usp=sharing)